-At this stage, the main challenge for countries is the containment effort rather than the virus.
-Fortunately, the containment efforts have been extensive, particularly in China.
-Since China is now a major supplier of demand (including tourists) and goods to other countries, what happens in China will have a significant flow-on effect on other countries in the Asia Pacific region.
+The main challenge for countries is the containment effort rather than the virus.
+Fortunately, the containment efforts in many Asian countries have been extensive, particularly in China.
+Since China is now a major supplier of demand (including tourists) and goods to other countries, what happens in China will have a significant flow-on effect on other countries in this region.